Shredded Beef-Spinach Stuffed Pasta Shells

 1/2 cup grated parmesan cheese, grated

 Ground black pepper

 In a large pot, fill half way with water, bring to a boil.
 Once the water boiled, add a generous pinch of salt.
 Do not add salt before the boil before the salt can ruin your pot.

-In a small bowl dice onion and garlic, set aside.
-In another small bowl add diced mushrooms, set aside too.
+In a small bowl, add onion and garlic, set aside.
+In another small bowl, add diced mushrooms, set aside too.

-Over medium-high heat, add 2 tablespoon Olive Oil, kosher salt, pepper, diced onions and minced garlic.
-Cook onion and garlic until the onion translucent.
+Over medium-high heat, add 2 tablespoon olive oil, kosher salt, pepper, diced onions and minced garlic.
+Cook onion and garlic until the onions are translucent.
 Stir occasionally to ensure you do not burn the garlic.

 Add mushroom, stir together.
 Cook mushrooms for 2 minutes.
 Add spinach and let the spinach wilt.
 This takes about 2 minutes.
 Season with more salt and pepper, if needed.
 Set side.

 The water should be boiled, add the pasta shells and cook according to the box.

 In a large bowl, add ricotta, shredded mozzarella, grated parmesan cheese and egg.
 Mix together.
 Add the precooked shredded beef and spinach mixture into ricotta mixture, Mix together again.
 Season with salt and pepper, if needed.